Adriaan Theodoor Peperzak

-Adriaan Theodoor Basilius (Ad) Peperzak (born 3 July 1929) is a Dutch educator, editor and author.
+Adriaan Theodoor Basilius (Ad) Peperzak (born 3 July 1929) is a Dutch educator, editor and philosophical author.
+Peperzak was the president of Hegel Society of America from 2010 to 2012.

 Biography

 Peperzak was born on the island of Java (Indonesia) as a Dutch citizen.
 He studied philosophy at the Franciscan monastery schools in Venray, and theology in La Verna and Weert (in the Netherlands).
 He obtained a licentiate in philosophy at the Higher Institute of Philosophy of the Université catholique de Louvain in Louvain (Belgium) and a Ph.D. in the Humanities at the University of Paris (Sorbonne) in Paris.
 His Ph.D. dissertation Le jeune Hegel et la vision morale du monde (director: Paul Ricoeur), was published in 1960 and republished in 1969.

 Work

 Peperzak's research in the history of philosophy has focused on Hegel (six books and numerous articles) and Emmanuel Levinas (two books and three others edited).
 He also published on Plato, Aristotle, Bonaventure, Descartes, Heidegger, and Ricoeur, and on thematic questions in ethics, social and political philosophy, metaphilosophy, and the philosophy of religion.

 He is a member of the board of editors for Fordham University Press series Perspectives in Continental Philosophy.
 He is Arthur J. Schmitt Professor of Philosophy at Loyola University Chicago.
 Before, he was a professor at the Radboud University of Nijmegen (Department of Metaphysics & Epistemology), and at Utrecht University (History of Modern Philosophy) for several years.